UCL-ARC/Mutein/Pipelines/README.md

 If you'll be developing the git repo as well, I have found that having the repo checkout onto myriad itself and editing remotely in this way works pretty well, unless you are trying to work on a train going through a tunnel, in which case a locally checked out copy of the repo would obviously be preferable.

-## Tesing and Running Jobs on Myriad
+## Testing and Running Jobs on Myriad

 Mutein uses GridEngine to submit jobs to run on Myriad.
 If you are testing new code that needs to run jobs on myriad it can be very slow to test and debug if you need to wait for 10-15 minutes each time a job is submitted before being able to see if any errors were produced.
 For this reason, for very small operations such as creating symlinks, conda environment set up or for long running file downloads it is generally acceptable to run things directly on the login node (although you should always use `top -u <your_myriad_username>` to check how much RAM you are using.
 But certainly for anything requiring non-trivial RAM or compute resources you must use a compute node.
 Therefore rather than wait each time for a job submitted using qsub to start it is best to allocate yourself an interactive qlogin session as soon as you log into myriad, and have this running inside a "screen" session, such that if you are logged out unexpectedly for any reason you can reconnect and the qlogin session will still be running.
 The following shows a simple example of how to do this: